Maine Freshers' Event

 - Previous attendees and volunteers: if you have hosted a Freshers’ Event before, why not ask previous attendees and volunteers (such as current students and recent graduates) to promote your event?
 You could also invite them along

-- Local schools and colleges: you can ask the schools and colleges in your Group’s area to promote your event to students with an offer or confirmed place.
-If you would like assistance with writing a letter for this purpose, please contact the Alumni Engagement team.
-Organisers of UK events can also email the Alumni Engagement team for the addresses of the schools and colleges in your area and seek assistance from your local Schools Liaison Officer.
+- Local schools and colleges: you are welcome to ask the schools and colleges in your Group’s area to promote your event to students with an offer or confirmed place.
+Please contact the Alumni Engagement team if you would like assistance with writing a letter for this purpose.
+Organisers of UK events can also contact the Alumni Engagement team for the addresses of the schools and colleges in your area and seek assistance from your local Schools Liaison Officer.
 Think about the timing of your letters to schools and colleges.
-For example, UK Groups must not make contact with local schools and colleges during the UCAS embargo period.
+For example, UK Groups must not contact schools and colleges during the UCAS embargo period.
 Additionally, for UK schools, summer is not a good time because of exams in May and June.
 Over the summer holiday, the head teacher is often away and the general focus will be on results and university places.
 Contacting head teachers after offers are made (in mid to late January) and before May, is likely to be better

 Student contact details for direct invitations